ConservationMetrics/gc-docs/docs/reference/gc-toolkit/externally-hosted/auth0/index.md

 ## Configuring an Auth0 Tenant

+An Auth0 tenant is a dedicated instance of the Auth0 identity management platform that belongs to a specific organization or application.
+It acts as a container for all configurations, user data, and security settings related to your identity management needs.
+Each tenant operates independently, ensuring that the configurations and data within it are isolated from other tenants.
+This setup allows organizations to manage user authentication, authorization, and security policies centrally for their applications.

+Follow these steps to set it up for your instance:

 1. In **Settings**, select "Production" as the Environment Tag.
 2. In **Actions**, set up a Flow for user approval.
 3. In **Branding**, make any customizations such as adding a logo and setting the background color.